For the most up to date unit of study information, please use the Find a Course search.

 PUBH5308 Health Workforce Policy Analysis

-Credit points: 2 Teacher/Coordinator: Professor Deborah Schofield, Michelle Cunich Session: Intensive October Classes: Weekly on-line plus compulsory attendance at one day workshop.
-Assessment: Assignment on a selected health workforce policy analysis topic (100%) Mode of delivery: Block mode
+Credit points: 2 Teacher/Coordinator: Professor Deborah Schofield, Dr Michelle Cunich Session: Intensive October Classes: On-line materials plus compulsory attendance at one day workshop.
+Assessment: Assignment on a health workforce policy analysis topic of the student's choice (100%) Mode of delivery: Block mode

-This unit will examine the major components of health workforce planning in Australia.
-The Australian health workforce context will be considered (including total workforce size, payment mechanisms and employment arrangements) and the processes by which health workforce planning is influenced through government policy and workforce data translated and integrated with policy and planning explored.
-The framework for future labour force planning will be discussed.
-Current health workforce issues such as adequacy of the workforce, ageing of the workforce, the distribution of the workforce, professional registration, and special needs communities will be addressed.
-Approaches to planning for an adequate workforce and evaluating the quality of evidence on models of care will be examined including practical examples.
+This unit will examine the major mechanisms of health workforce planning in Australia.
+The nature of the Australian health workforce will be considered, and the processes by which planning is influenced through government policy and research translated and integrated with policy.
+Current health workforce issues such as adequacy of education and training programs, ageing, and the distribution of the workforce will be addressed.
+Current approaches to planning for an adequate health workforce, and evaluations of the quality of evidence on current health workforce models of care will be examined using practical examples.

 Australia's Health Workforce, Productivity Commission Research Report, 2005 Available at: http://www.pc.gov.au/study/healthworkforce/finalreport/index.html